InKnowWorks/IKW-GraphEngine/README.md

 The Microsoft Graph Engine is a fantastic technology and although the original Microsoft Repo does not get much love or attention from the Microsoft Research team the software works and we are using it in a number of commercial applications and Azure hosted Microservices.
 We use it heavily @ InKnowWorks and at RocketUrBiz and thus we continue to evolve the technology.

-## New Discord Channel will launch next week!
+## New Discord Channel will launch in October 2024

 My new Discord Channels are nearly ready but I underestimated how much effort is required to prepare media materials.
 I'm resetting the launch date to October.